roboticeyes/openrex/README.md

 Your contribution is welcome.
 Here are some ideas:

 * rex-dump: dumps a certain block to the stdout which can then be piped into other programs (e.g. feh)
-* rex-view: allow pipe input from commandline getting a certain data block
 * Extend rex-info to support filtering (e.g. only show meshes, or materials)
 * Save images from REX to files
-* Add support for material in rex-view
 * Continue to integrate assimp for data conversion

 ### Guidelines and pre-requisite(s)